sammesel/SQL-Least-Privilege-Access-Control/README.md

 # SQL-Least-Privilege-Access-Control

-This is a solution to implement SQL Server security, by removing rights of DBAs to SELECT data from tables The implementation is structured having the following principles:
+This is a solution to implement SQL Server security, by removing rights of DBAs to SELECT data from tables.<be>

+The implementation is structured having the following principles:

 - 1st: Identification of columns with PII or PHI data that need to be masked